 “(f) The Court shall not refuse enforcement of a restrictive covenant on the ground that the person seeking enforcement is a third-party beneficiary of such contract or is an assignee or successor to a party to such contract, provided:

-- In the case of a third party beneficiary, the restrictive covenant expressly identified the person as a third party beneficiary of the contract and expressly stated that the restrictive covenant was intended for the benefit of such person.
+- In the case of a third-party beneficiary, expressly identified the person as a third-party beneficiary.
+It stated that the restrictive covenant was for that person’s benefit.

 - In the case of an assignee or successor, the restrictive covenant expressly authorized enforcement by a party’s assignee or successor.”

 - Corporate Express Office Products, Inc. v.
 Phillips, 847 So.2d 406 (Fla.
 2003).